gocaio/metagoffice/README.md

-# Package for extract metadata in Office files
+# Package for extract metadata of Office files

 This package is intended to be a powerful alternative to other solutions for extract metadata from Office files.